pmadruga/ds-jobindex/reports/blogpost_engine.md

 #### Term Frequency–Inverse Document Frequency (TFIDF)

-This numerical statistic determines the amount of times a words appears in a document, balanced by the inverse number of documents where that word appears.
-A word that appears a lot in one document would be balanced by how many document it appears.
-Simply put, considering TFIDF returns a value, if you have a word that appears once in many different documents and another that appears many times in the same document, they would have very similar values.
+This numerical statistic determines the number of times a word appears in a document, balanced by the inverse number of documents where that word appears.
+A word that often appears in one document would be balanced by how many documents it occurs.
+Considering TFIDF returns a value if you have a word that occurs once in many different documents and another that appears many times in the same document, they would have very similar values.

 In this project, this is calculated for every single word of the dataset.
-Of course, each word will have its own vectorial representation, the denominated "word embeddings" ([further reading](https://en.wikipedia.org/wiki/Word_embedding)).
+Of course, each word will have its own vectorial representation - the denominated "word embeddings" ([further reading](https://en.wikipedia.org/wiki/Word_embedding)).

-TFIDF is a technique that assess a word without its context.
+TFIDF is a technique that assesses a word without its context.
 It also depends on the results of Direct Search, since it finds its closest job titles based on the direct results.
 If no direct results are returned, then TFIDF will also not return any result.
-This has to do with the way TFIDF is calculated, since it always depends on the total number of word occurrences throughout the dataset.
+This has to do with the way TFIDF is calculated since it always depends on the total number of word occurrences throughout the dataset.

 #### Bidirectional Encoder Representations from Transformers (BERT)

 BERT is a pre-trained open-source language model, as an outcome from a [paper](https://arxiv.org/abs/1810.04805v2) published in 2018 by the researchers at Google.
-BERT introduces a contextual bidirectional approach.
-Simply put, it looks at a setence and its context by "reading" it from left to right and right to left.
+BERT introduces a bidirectional contextual approach.
+Simply put, it looks at a sentence and its context by "reading" it from left to right and right to left and converts into vectors ("embeddings").
 [Further reading here](https://ai.googleblog.com/2018/11/open-sourcing-bert-state-of-art-pre.html).

-In this project, and due to computational limitations, BERT was not trained again using Jobindex's data.

 ### Model assessment

-By creating the vectorial representations of job postings it's then possible to compare how similar then are with one another.
+By creating the vectorial representation of job postings, it's then possible to compare how similar than are with one another.
 This similarity is determined via 'cosine similarity' ([Further reading here](https://en.wikipedia.org/wiki/Cosine_similarity)) and all the distances are stored in a distance matrix.

 ## Results
 ---

-The results results from the actual jobindex.dk website are then compared with direct search, TFIDF and BERT.
+The results results from the actual jobindex.dk website are then compared with direct search, TFIDF and BERT techniques.
 The direct search is a very simple approach to return direct results, as explained before.
-Without going into details, it's limited into one algorithm:
+Without going into details, it's limited into one algorithm in this project:

 ```
 def find_direct_results(search_query):